-I really do not expect major improvements in my range of motion and the strength of my knee.
-I am on a maintenance mode content with the range of motion and the strength that allows me to participate in the activities I enjoy.
+I really do not expect more improvements in my range of motion and the strength of my knee.
+I am on a maintenance routine and have a range of motion and strength that allows me to participate in the activities I enjoy.

 Just like the rehabilitation process immediately after surgery, I have to maintain the discipline to exercise and stretch daily.

 It is easy to be satisfied with my knee function but I know that stretching and exercise will not only keep my knee fit, but it is also good for my overall health.

 I pay close attention to my diet and my weight, as I know that added pounds will put more stress on my knee.